rwieruch/blog_robinwieruch_content/blog/firebase-deploy-react-js/index.md

 npm install -g firebase-tools
 ```

+*Note: If you are coming from a point where you don't have a Firebase project yet, sign up for a [Firebase account](https://console.firebase.google.com/) and create a new project there.
+Then come back to this tutorial.*

 Next associate the Firebase CLI with a Firebase account (Google account):

 ```javascript
 firebase login
 ```

 There should be a URL in your command line that opens in a browser.
 If this doesn't happen, Firebase CLI may open up the URL automatically.
-Choose your Google account you used earlier to create a Firebase project, and give Google the necessary permissions.
+Choose your Google account to create a Firebase project, and give Google the necessary permissions.
 You should see a confirmation for a successful setup.
 Return to the command line to verify a successful login.

 Next, move to the project's folder and execute the following command, which initializes a Firebase project that can be used for the Firebase hosting features: